MrYsLab/s3-extend/docs/python_3_7_install.md

 ## Installing The Latest Version of Python 3

-Always install the newset stable release of Python 3.
+Always install the newest stable release of Python 3.

 ### Windows Users